ibm-cloud-architecture/refarch-kc/docs/index.md

 * Streaming Analytics
 * Kubernetes Cluster (IBM Cloud Private or IBM Kubernetes Service on cloud) or Docker compose.

+The scripts to build, deploy and tests all the solution components, are defined in this source repository: [https://github.com/ibm-cloud-architecture/refarch-kc](https://github.com/ibm-cloud-architecture/refarch-kc) under the scripts folder.
+But each project has its own installation explanations and scripts to build, package and unit tests them separately.

+## Deployments

 We can deploy the components of the solution into three environments:

 * **Public cloud (IBM Cloud)**, [see this article](deployments/iks.md) for details on how to prepare the needed services.
 * **Private cloud** (we are using IBM Cloud Private) and [see this article](deployments/icp.md) for details.
 * **[Local](deployments/local.md)** to your laptop, using docker images and docker compose.

-### Pre-requisites

-The scripts to build, deploy and tests all the solution components, in one shot, are defined in this source repository: [https://github.com/ibm-cloud-architecture/refarch-kc](https://github.com/ibm-cloud-architecture/refarch-kc).
-But each project has its own installation explanations and scripts to build, package and unit tests them separately.

 ## Further readings